Evidence-based Information & Learning

-Australia currently has 3 national cancer screening programs based on national guidelines, which recommend regular screening for breast, cervical & colorectal cancers:Learn More
+Australia currently has three national cancer screening programs based on national guidelines, which recommend regular screening for breast, cervical and colorectal cancers:Learn More

 The number of cancer survivors in Australia is increasing rapidly due to the advent of new treatments and earlier detection through screening programs.
 In 1998-2004, the 5-year survival rate increased to 58%, from 41% in 1982-1986.Learn More

 Health professionals in the general practice setting, including GPs and nurses, have many roles in palliative care.Learn More

 Treatment & Side Effects